Locations:

 Disease of the prostate

-If they think you may have an infection, your healthcare provider may massage your prostate to release fluid (secretions) into your urine.
-A lab technician can examine the secretions under a microscope to help guide your treatment.
+If they think you may have an infection, your provider may massage your prostate to release fluid (secretions) into your urine.
+A lab technician (pathologist) can examine the secretions under a microscope to help guide your treatment.

 Blood in your stool/rectal bleeding

 If you discover blood in your poop, in the toilet or on toilet paper after you wipe, a DRE can be an important tool.
 Blood within your stool may be a sign of disease in your upper or lower intestinal tract.
-It will prompt further studies (such as a colonoscopy) to look for cancer, internal hemorrhoids or inflammation of your bowel wall.
+It’ll prompt further studies (such as a colonoscopy) to look for cancer, internal hemorrhoids or inflammation of your bowel wall.

 Changes in bowel habits